aevri/barrie-bear/barrie_bear.md

 for little Rory, he nevertheless was delighted to be such an important messenger.
 "Oh my goodness", said Mr. Rabbit, who had now been joined by all the others.
 "We must go to him straight away", said Mrs. Beaver.
-"Waitl", said old Mrs. Squirrel, "there will be things we shall need.
-I think it would be sensible if Heigh would take

-Mr. & Mrs. Beaver to Rory so that you can be with him, and the rest of us can follow on with a stretcher, as we shall have to be careful

-in moving him," she said with an air of authority.
+"Wait!", said old Mrs. Squirrel, "there will be things we shall need.
+I think it would be sensible if Heigh would take Mr. & Mrs. Beaver to Rory so that you can be with him, and the rest of us can follow on with a stretcher, as we shall have to be careful in moving him," she said with an air of authority.
 Heigh was

 already waiting to go and called to the Beavers to jump on his back.